This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 Camel Up is a chaotic and fun betting game where players place wagers on camels as they race around a pyramid-shaped board.
 It’s perfect for kids who love a mix of strategy and luck.
 In this game, players don’t control a single camel, but instead, they bet on which camel they believe will win each leg of the race or the entire race itself.

 The unpredictability and lively dynamics of Camel Up makes it a hit at family game nights.
 Not only does it encourage kids to think ahead and manage risks, but it also offers a hearty dose of laughter as camels leapfrog over one another in an often-surprising race to the finish line.
-It’s a fantastic option for 10-year-olds, with friends or without their parents, promoting social interaction and reinforcing concepts of probability and decision-making.
+It’s a fantastic option for 10-year-olds, with friends and with or without their parents, promoting social interaction and reinforcing concepts of probability and decision-making.

-We earn a commission if you make a
+We earn a commission if you make a purchase, at no additional cost to you.

 King of Tokyo